Young Eclipse: Stud career

 Young Eclipse was retired to stud after his racing career.
 By 1796, he was listed as a stallion at Colney Chapel, 3 miles from St. Albans, for a fee of 20 guineas per mare and a one guinea groom fee.
 He was advertised in the stallion register in 1803, but was not mentioned in the 1804 edition.
 Young Eclipse is not considered to be a successful sire.

 Young Eclipse sired a colt, also named Young Eclipse, that was foaled in 1799 out of a Highflyer mare and was owned by a Mr. Wilson.
 This Young Eclipse was second in the 1802 Epsom Derby to the colt Tyrant and was considered "the best horse of his year."
 He is often confused with his sire.

 Pedigree

-Young Eclipse was distantly inbred 4 x 4 to the Godolphin Arabian, meaning this horse appears twice in the fourth generation of his pedigree.
+Young Eclipse is inbred 4S × 4D to the stallion Godolphin Arabian, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.